guirau/Experiments/Ask the PDF/README.md

 - python-dotenv
 - sentence_transformers

 You also need to obtain an API key from OpenAI and set it as an environment variable.
-Make sure to replace `'YOUR_API_KEY'` with your actual API key.
+Make sure to replace `'OPENAI_API_KEY'` with your actual API key.

 ### Installing